• Menu

 Inle Cottage Boutique Hotel at 136/21 Mingalar Road Nana Pan Quarter – walking distance to town and boats.

-More Hotel Options for Inle Lake
+More Hotels for Inle Lake

 If you have any questions or would like some advice we would love to hear from you.
 You can reach us via our Facebook page or email us here.